microchip-pic-avr-examples/avr128da48-cnano-led-blink-pwm-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# AVR128DA48 LED Blink using PWM Code Example
+# AVR128DA48 LED Blink Using a PWM Signal Code Example

-This repository provides a MPLAB X project with a MCC generated code example for an LED blink driven by a PWM signal.
+This repository provides an MPLAB® X project with an MPLAB Code Configurator (MCC) generated code example for an LED blink driven by a Pulse-width modulation (PWM) signal.
 The example demonstrates how to generate a PWM signal using a timer.
 The output waveform is connected to the on-board LED.
 The PWM duty cycle value is set at 50%.
 For half of the period the LED is turned ON, and for the other half the LED is turned OFF.

 ## Related Documentation